samhh/fp-ts-std/docs/modules/ReadonlyStruct.ts.md

 ## omitFrom

-Like `omit`, but allows you to specify the input record upfront.
+Like `omit`, but allows you to specify the input struct upfront.

 **Signature**